Tips for Beginners

 - Blow a fast stream of air from the tummy.
 Work for a steady, even tone.

-Try this: Cut a strip of tissue paper about an inch wide and tape it to a pencil.
+Cut a strip of tissue paper about an inch wide and tape it to a pencil.
 See if you can blow a steady stream of air and make the paper fly away from the pencil.
 How long can you keep it there?

-Keep it clean: Keep your mouthpiece clean by shaking the moisture out after every use.
+Keep your mouthpiece clean by shaking the moisture out after every use.
 Once a week, run warm water through it, shake it out, and dry the outside with a soft cloth.
 Swab out your instrument after every use.
 First, remove the mouthpiece.
 Drop the weighted end of the swab into the bell and gently pull it through and out the barrel.
 Wipe the moisture off your reed and put it in a reed guard, or put it back on the mouthpiece.

-Remember: Your band director knows best.
+Your band director knows best.
 Follow his or her suggestions.
 Practice a lot, 15-30 minutes a day.
 Be in attendance for every class and every performance.
 You are important.